l1siki-dev/okinawa_gametheory/docs/02_Solution/01_Solution.md

 Do not let this report die in your smartphone's browsing history.
 If you know an influential figure—a YouTuber, a politician, a professor, a journalist—send this to them.
-Tell them you find the important information.
+Tell them you found the important information.

 **Retweet this report now.**